tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer_Introduction/Guide_to_voting_on_the_new_block_explorer.md

 # Guide to voting on the new block explorer

-## 1. Open TRON block explorer or log in to your wallet.
+## 1. Open TRON block explorer and log in to your wallet.

    https://tronscan.org/#/

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/1.png)

-## 2. Enter your password and download encrypted private key.
+## 2. Enter your password.
 (Password will encrypt private key.
 Both password and private key are needed to log in to your wallet.)

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/2.png)